Generated at: 2026-05-16 10:42:47

 By implementing an SFA to centralize customer information, you can achieve the following benefits:

-It is essential to reach a state where "everything you need to know about a customer can be found here."
+It is essential to maintain a state where "everything you need to know about a customer can be found here."

-To improve the accuracy of managed customer data, companies often integrate SFA with business card management tools or corporate databases, or link it with a CRM (Customer Relationship Management) system that focuses on managing existing customer information.
+To improve the accuracy of managed customer data, companies often integrate SFA with business card management tools or corporate databases, or link it with CRM (Customer Relationship Management) systems that focus on managing existing customer information.

 This function tracks and manages the status of sales opportunities.